Taiko2k/Tauon/docs/guide.md

 ### Outbound Streaming / Broadcasting

 From player click MENU from top bar and select 'Start Broadcast' from menu.
-You should now be able to connect a player to the target port.

-From track context menu select 'Broadcast This' to play a track immediately.
+You should then see a blue highlight that shows the currently streaming track.
+From track context menu you can select 'Broadcast This' to play a track immediately.

+The stream can be reached at http://localhost:8000.
+You can connect by opening the link in a media player or web browser (tends to be a little bit unreliable with some browsers, try refreshing the page if playback stalls).

 Note: The codec used is OGG.
 Bit-rate can be set in 'config.txt'.
 Higher bit-rates may help reduce latency.
 Lower bit-rates will conserve bandwidth at cost of audio quality.

-Note: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position
+Note: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position.

-The stream can be reached at http://localhost:8000.
-This can be from a web browser (tends to be a little bit unreliable, try refreshing the page if playback stalls) or from a compatible application.

 ### Transcoding albums